-This Quarterly report aims at monitoring progress in the implementation of the pilot projects and areas of work planned in the Regional Work Plans, with a focus on the priority areas as determined by the Lead NRAs, under the guidance of the European Commission and ACER.
-The report serves as well to report and keep track in the areas where regional and cross-regional work is developed, as started in Capacity Allocation Mechanisms (CAM).
+This Quarterly report aims at monitoring progress in the implementation of the pilot projects and activities planned in the Regional Work Plans, with a focus on the priority areas as determined by the Lead NRAs, under the guidance of the European Commission and ACER.
+The report serves as well to report and keep track in the areas where regional and cross-regional work is developed, aiming at the early implementation of Network Codes, as started in the area of Capacity Allocation Mechanisms (CAM).